Raising Heritage Breeds

 By Cathy R. Payne – Heritage livestock breeds are facing extinction worldwide, and some in the United States are in critical danger.
 Heritage livestock breeders play a critical role in conservation, but raising them is not the best choice for everyone.

 Heritage livestock breeds are those our forefathers raised before the implementation of factory farming and the development of corporate strains.
 Generally, these breeds were developed or imported and raised in the United States before the 20th century, by the mid-1900s.
 The Livestock Conservancy is a national organization with the mission “To protect endangered livestock and poultry breeds from extinction.”
 They monitor over 180 different heritage breeds.
-This year, May 15-21 is International Heritage Breeds Week, a time to raise global awareness about these valuable breeds.
+International Heritage Breeds Week is a time to raise global awareness about these valuable breeds.

 The Role of Heritage Breeds in Biodiversity